No Newsletter Next Week… See you on Sunday, Dec 6!

-For Seniors ordering transcripts, have your list of colleges updated on Naviance and pay the $5 fee for official transcripts on the webstore.
+Many seniors have still not ordered official transcripts for college apps or updated their Naviance accounts.
+Students pay the $5 fee for official transcripts on the webstore.
 Mrs. Finn, the registrar, will process requests.
+Documents will be sent electronically through Naviance whenever possible.
 Please contact Mrs. Finn with questions.
 Students can review unofficial transcripts in Aeries.

 We love talking to our students!
 Email is the best way to reach us.
 Counselors have appointment slots for students and will email them a link for signing up.
 We are trying to reserve the limited slots outside of class time for students.
 Parents can schedule a time when students are in class.

 In an unexpected development, it appears there may be good news in the school finance arena - for the short term at least.
 The California Legislative Analyst’s Office has released its projections for next year’s budget based on tax revenues and predicts a large surplus.
 Keep in mind, however, that the first use for any additional funds would likely be to pay off the deferrals which the state imposed on school districts this year - i.e. paying back the money the state owes to the schools.
 In ‘remarkable’ turnaround, California schools can expect huge one-time windfall next year, LAO says

 Cook meals together as a family!
 It doesn’t have to be complicated; it can be as easy as arranging a fruit platter or putting a salad together.